AUBURN, Ala. -- Auburn fans won’t see running back Mike Blakely on the field this fall.

 He said he still has trouble pushing off on the ankle and knows he might not be the same player again.
 Still, he embraced his role as one of the team’s few veterans, even if he is a backup.

 “I still play a big part,” he said.
 “The way they come out, the attitude.
 I can be that guy on the sidelines motivating everybody.”

 Auburn has so many young defensive backs on the depth chart -- 10 of 13 are sophomores or younger -- that cornerback T’Sharvan Bell calls secondary “Puppyville.”

 What does that make him?

-Theyre going to do a good job responding and not tucking their tail once they get beaten and having a mental breakdown during the game.
+“Everybody gets beat,” he said.
+“It’s going to happen.
+It’s just how you respond.
+They’re going to do a good job responding and not tucking their tail once they get beaten and having a mental breakdown during the game.”

 Looking for a game-breaker on offense?
 Look no further than wide receiver Trovon Reed.
 “Once he gets the ball, it can be a hitch and he can turn it into a 60-, 70-yard touchdown,” Bell said.
 Defensive end Dee Ford took freshman Angelo Blackson’s impersonation of him during Rookie Night festivities two weeks ago in stride.
 “My momma always told me, ‘You’re not doing nothing unless you have haters,’ he said with a laugh.
 “He got me good.
 I needed that.
 It was funny.”